 The IRS Rule

-An IRS tax rule has significant implications for automatic gratuities.
+The IRS tax Revenue Ruling 2012-18 has significant implications for automatic gratuities.
 The rule requires restaurants to treat added gratuities as service charges, which means they have to account for them just as they do a server's wages.
 Under the ruling, a payment is a tip if it is "free from compulsion" by the diner, and the customer determines the amount paid.
 If the amount is considered a service charge, the company must withhold taxes and the employee likely won't get the tips until payday.
 Many restaurants have indicated that they will likely eliminate automatic gratuities because of the rule.

 - The Wall Street Journal: IRS Rule Leads Restaurants to Rethink Automatic Tips